- Bed Preparation

 A variety of seedling flats can be used.
 Many commercial products are available or homemade ones can be improvised.
 In all cases, good drainage should be provided.
 It may be desirable to direct seed into individual containers or small pots, thus eliminating the need to transplant.
 A variety of small plastic and peat pots and formed pot/media combinations are available or may be improvised.

 Many home gardeners and commercial landscapers do not have the facilities or inclination to bother with seeds and seedlings and opt instead to purchase transplants (bedding plants).
-Many varieties in many sizes and co 00A6 ntainers are produced by Georgia growers and marketed through a number of retail outlets including greenhouses, garden centers, discount stores and grocery stores.
+Many varieties in ma 00B6 ny sizes and containers are produced by Georgia growers and marketed through a number of retail outlets including greenhouses, garden centers, discount stores and grocery stores.
 5FF4

 Tender annuals should not be planted outdoors until the danger of frost has passed.
 Georgia is divided by three USDA climatic zones; the last frost date varies by several weeks from coastal and southern Georgia to the mountains.
 There is always the urge to plant too soon.
 Many annuals, even if not injured by low temperatures, will not grow well until the soil warms sufficiently.
 When young plants are growing slowly or not at all, they are usually more susceptible to diseases such as root rot.